Muhib55/Academic-Projects/README.md

 - Collected and preprocessed raw ECG data from the [PhysioNet MIT-BIH Arrhythmia Database](https://paperswithcode.com/dataset/physionet-challenge-2012), addressing artifacts and baseline wander.
 - Conducted a thorough analysis of the ECG signals to identify noise characteristics and defined denoising requirements.
 - Utilized MATLAB for designing a digital filter tailored to ECG denoising.
-According to the noise type, we used Finite Impulse Response (FIR) filter.
+According to the noise type, used Finite Impulse Response (FIR) filter.
 - Employed the FDA Tool within MATLAB to refine filter specifications.
 Used the tool’s graphical interface to visualize the frequency response, adjust parameters, and optimize the filter for effective denoising.